effaf/tech_journal/perspective_on_git.md

 * `/.git/refs/heads` - Each branch has a reference stored inside this directory.
 The file points to the latest commit on the branch
 * `/.git/refs/tags` - Each tag has a reference stored here as well
-* `/.git/refs/remote` - Currently, I do not have the local repository connected to a remote repository, however if there were,  a reference would be stored here.
+* `/.git/refs/remote` - Currently, I do not have my local repository connected to a remote repository, however if there were,  a reference would be stored here.

-This directory can have several custom sub directories and does not follow a protocol.
+This directory can have several custom sub directories and does not follow a specific protocol.

 If you have an intuition for Graphs, git implements a Directed Acyclic Graph (DAG) of the commits.
 The reference directory stores specific entry points to the DAG which helps in efficient graph traversal.
 </details>

 <details>
-<summary> `.git/logs ` <summary>
+<summary> <code>.git/logs</code> </summary>
 <br>
 As you might have noticed, this directory is not created at initialization.
 It is instantiated when the first commit is made.
 This is like a journal of our project.
 Here is how it is structured

 ```
 .git/logs/
 ├── HEAD                 # History of HEAD movements